 Fort of Apocalypse by Yuu Kuraishi & Kazu Inabe

 In this series, we follow Yoshiaki Maeda, a falsely accused inmate at the brutal Shouran Institute, a place far more intense than your typical prison.
 Yoshiaki’s life takes an unexpected turn when, amidst internal prison conflicts, a catastrophic event introduces an even graver threat: zombies.
-Not only does he have to grapple with the day-to-day challenges of a tough prison life, but he also faces a new terrifying ordeal…A zombie apocalypse.
+Not only does he have to grapple with the day-to-day challenges of a tough prison life, but he also faces a new terrifying ordeal…Hordes of zombies.
 Although the series was sadly canceled at volume 10, the impact it leaves is undeniable.
 It’s currently available only in a digital English version, but I’m still holding out hope for a printed release in the future.

 The Voynich Hotel by Douman Seiman

 The Voynich Hotel by Douman Seiman is not your run-of-the-mill read.
-It’s darkly comedic and delves into the supernatural in a completely unique way.
-Its vibe is somewhere between ‘Twilight Zone’ and ‘Black Mirror’, so it’s full of twists and turns but has a lot to say as well.
+It’s darkly comedic and uniquely dives into the supernatural.
+Its vibe is somewhere between Twilight Zone and Black Mirror, so it’s full of twists and turns but has a lot to say as well.

 Reading it feels a bit like being lost in a maze, but in the best way possible as you explore the peculiar world that Douman Seiman has created.
 The setting, which is a peculiar hotel that’s anything but your typical vacation spot, is interesting too.
 It’s full of shady characters and is located on a mysterious island.
 In the midst of this is ex-Yakuza Kazuki Taizou, who’s just trying to keep a low profile.
 It felt like diving into a horror-infused day in the life at this bizarre hotel.

-The Voynich Hotel is probably best described as a horror slice-of-life because it follows the every day, strange lives of the hotel’s residents.
+The Voynich Hotel is probably best described as a horror slice-of-life because it follows the everyday, strange lives of the hotel’s residents.
 There are a lot of different events occurring within one story, but they all come together to create one over-the-top yet unforgettable experience.

 Dragon Head by Minetaro Mochizuki